Akarshj2003/Akarshj2003/README.md

 # 💫 About Me:
 Hey there!
-I’m Akarsh J.<br><br>🎓 Final-year Computer Science and Engineering student (almost there, wish me luck!).<br>💻 I enjoy coding, tinkering with AI, and working on projects that actually help people.<br>🩺 Currently working on a Visual Question Answering (VQA) system to assist visually impaired individuals<br>🌱 Constantly improving my Python and machine learning skills while exploring new ways to innovate.
+I’m Akarsh J.<br>💻 I enjoy coding, tinkering with AI, and working on projects that actually help people.<br>🩺 Currently working on a Visual Question Answering (VQA) system to assist visually impaired individuals<br>🌱 Constantly improving my Python and machine learning skills while exploring new ways to innovate.

 ## 🌐 Socials: